 With an area of 1,700 m², the Ho Chi Minh City Museum is a large building displaying and storing antiquities, artefacts, historical and cultural evidence, etc. of the city as well as of Vietnam.
 The museum has 10 rooms, each displaying different artefacts, including rooms “Nature – archaeology”, “Geography – administration Saigon – Ho Chi Minh City”, “Trading port, Trade” – services”, “Industry and handicrafts”, “Saigon culture – Ho Chi Minh City”, “Revolutionary struggle 1930 – 1954”, “Revolutionary struggle 1954 – 1975″, ” Resistance material” and “Vietnamese money”.

-Not only is it a place to store antiquities, but the Ho Chi Minh City Museum also leaves an impression on visitors through its unique architecture, designed in the style of the classical – renaissance, combining Europe – Asia.
-Therefore, when visiting the museum, in addition to learning about culture and history, you can also keep beautiful pictures right outside the museum.
+Not only is it a place to store antiquities, but the Ho Chi Minh City Museum also leaves an impression on visitors with its unique architecture, designed in a classical Renaissance style that combines European and Asian influences.
+Therefore, when visiting the museum, in addition to learning about culture and history, you can also take beautiful pictures right outside the museum.

 - Address: 65 Ly Tu Trong, Sai Gon Ward.